TanTan-Angelo/Experiment-3---CompProg/README.md

 **Author**: Chance Angelo C. Tan

-Welcome to the **Auto Analytics Project**, where we utilize Python and the powerful Pandas library for data wrangling and visualization.
-This repository contains the scripts to clean, process, and visualize automotive data, revealing insights into features like **model**, **cylinders**, and **gear type**.
-Dive in and uncover the power of data analysis! 🚀
+Welcome to the **Auto Analytics Project**, where we harness the power of Python and the Pandas library for effective data wrangling and visualization.
+This repository features scripts designed to clean, process, and visualize automotive data, revealing insights into key features such as **model**, **cylinders**, and **gear type**.
+Dive in and unlock the potential of data-driven analysis! 🚀

 ---